Linuxfabrik/monitoring-plugins/notification-plugins/notify-service-mail/README.md

 **Important Notes:**

 * Designed for use with the [Linuxfabrik Icinga Director Basket](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/notification-plugins/notify-service-mail/icingaweb2-module-director/notify-service-mail.json).
 The basket wires every Icinga macro (`$service.state$`, `$service.display_name$`, `$notification.author$`, etc.) to the parameter names the plugin actually expects (`--service-state`, `--service-displayname`, `--notification-author`, ...).
 Icinga's stock ITL notification templates (`mail-service-notification` from `icinga2-common`) use different parameter names (`--servicestate`, `--servicedisplayname`, `--longdatetime`, ...) and will not work with this plugin.
 If you plug the plugin directly into the stock ITL template, `argparse` fails with "the following arguments are required: ..." because the names do not match.
 Import the basket into Icinga Director instead.
-* Use the `--short` parameter to create a short message without a subject, for example for sending to a SMS relay service.
+* Use the `--short` parameter to create a short message without a subject, for example for sending to an SMS relay service.

 **Data Collection:**